khmarbaise/octopress/source/_posts/2018/10/2018-10-XX-maven-plugin-configuration.md

 ```

 The simple reason is that by calling Maven via `mvn enforcer:enforcer` you have not started a
 [life cycle][maven-lifecycle] (something like `clean`, `package` etc.).
+You have requested to execute the goal `enforce`
-This means in consequence that the configuration
+of the [Maven Enforcer Plugin][maven-enforcer-plugin].
+This means in consequence that the configuration you have given
-you have given is not used.
-And this is the result for the above error message.
+in the pom file is not being used and this is the reason for the above error message.

 If you like to force Maven (or better the appropriate plugin) to use the above configuration you can do that by using
-a feature which is available since [Maven 3.3.1+][maven-release-notes-3.3.1] (means more than three years).
-So you have
+a feature which is available since [Maven 3.3.1+][maven-release-notes-3.3.1] (means more than three years ;-)).
+There
-to change your command line just a little bit:
+is only a slight change in the command line which looks like this:

 ```
 mvn enforcer:enforce@id-enforce
 ```

-If you are unfortunately stuck to an earlier version you can handle that also.
-The only thing you have to change
+If you are unfortunately bonded to an earlier version (I strong recommend to upgrade to most recent version) you can
-is the configuration in your pom file like this:
+handle that also.
+The only thing you have to change is the configuration in your pom file like this:

 ```xml